+- Press the preprogrammed Data Feature button or the TMS Feature button to access the TMS feature screen. or or to Inbx and press the Menu Select button below Sel.

 - Press and hold the preprogrammed Data

 Feature button or the TMS Feature button to

 access the Inbox.

-or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. ▲ or ➤ to Inbx and press the Menu Select button below Sel.
+- or or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. or to Inbx and press the Menu Select button below Sel.